MohammadAbuShams/ENCS5341-Machine-Learning-Assignment1/README.md

 # Car Fuel Consumption Analysis

-This project analyzes a dataset of cars with a focus on fuel consumption (mpg - miles per gallon).
-The analysis covers various aspects of data exploration, preprocessing, and machine learning to predict fuel efficiency using Python.
+This repository contains a Python-based analysis of a car dataset, focusing on fuel consumption and the relationships between various car features.
+The analysis includes data preparation, feature imputation, and model implementation using linear and quadratic regression, as well as gradient descent.

 ## Objectives

-1. **Data Exploration**:
+1. **Data Preparation**
-   - Load and explore the dataset (number of features and examples).
+   - Load and examine the dataset.
-   - Identify missing values in the dataset.
+   - Identify features with missing values and handle them appropriately.

-2. **Data Preprocessing**:
-   - Impute missing values using appropriate methods such as mean, median, or mode.

-3. **Data Analysis**:
-   - Compare fuel economy between different countries using visualizations (box plots).
-   - Investigate the distribution of features like `acceleration`, `horsepower`, and `mpg` to determine their resemblance to a Gaussian distribution (histograms).

-4. **Correlation Analysis**:
-   - Analyze the relationship between `horsepower` and `mpg` using scatter plots and examine correlations.
+   - Visualize the dataset using histograms and box plots.

-5. **Machine Learning**:
-   - Implement Simple Linear Regression (closed-form solution) to predict `mpg` based on `horsepower`.
-   - Extend the model to a quadratic form (f = w0 + w1x + w2x²).
+2. **Polynomial and Ridge Regression**
+   - Implement polynomial regression with degrees ranging from 1 to 10.
+   - Apply ridge regression and find the optimal regularization parameter.

+3. **Logistic Regression**
-   - Implement Gradient Descent to solve the linear regression problem.
+   - Implement logistic regression with linear and quadratic decision boundaries.
+   - Compare model performances in terms of accuracy.

 ## Dataset

-The dataset (`cars.csv`) contains information about various car attributes, including:
-- `mpg`: Miles per gallon (fuel consumption).
-- `horsepower`: Horsepower of the car.
-- `acceleration`: Time taken to reach a certain speed.
-- `origin`: The country of origin.

-This dataset is used to analyze fuel efficiency, perform regression analysis, and make predictions based on car attributes.
+- `cars.csv`: Contains data on car features including fuel consumption, horsepower, and more.

+## Implementation

+### Part 1: Dataset Examination

+- Read the dataset using Pandas and determine the number of features and examples.

+### Part 2: Missing Values

+- Identify features with missing values and count them.

+### Part 3: Imputation

+- Fill missing values using mean for numerical features and mode for categorical features.

+### Part 4: Fuel Economy Analysis

+- Use a box plot to compare fuel economy (MPG) across different countries of manufacture.

+### Part 5: Feature Distribution

+- Analyze the distribution of features ('acceleration', 'horsepower', 'mpg') using histograms and determine which feature most closely resembles a Gaussian distribution.

+### Part 6: Quantitative Measure

+- Use skewness and kurtosis to quantitatively assess the Gaussian-like distribution of features.

+### Part 7: Scatter Plot Analysis

+- Plot 'horsepower' against 'mpg' to observe the correlation between them.

+### Part 8: Linear Regression

+- Implement the closed-form solution of linear regression to predict 'mpg' from 'horsepower' and plot the regression line.

+### Part 9: Quadratic Regression

+- Extend the linear regression model to a quadratic function and visualize the quadratic regression curve.

+### Part 10: Gradient Descent

+- Implement gradient descent to learn a linear model for predicting 'mpg' from 'horsepower' and plot the results.

-### Prerequisites
+## Prerequisites

-- Python 3.
+- Python 3
-- Jupyter Notebook.
+- Jupyter Notebook
-- Libraries: Pandas, NumPy, Matplotlib, Seaborn.
+- Required Libraries: `pandas`, `numpy`, `matplotlib`, `scikit-learn`, `scipy`